ACM40960/project-Siddharth_21200113/README.md

 # LaLiga 2019-2020 Play analysis

+**Note : Same file is also available in repository : https://github.com/ACM40960/project-Malhotra-G, as it is a combined project.**
 ## Overview

 Analysing the LaLiga teams in terms of their passing, attacking and defending plays using the 2019-2020 Season as our reference.